shoelick/shoelick.github.io/_texts/write.md

 So then the question becomes, _what if I don't write?_

 What if I continue to let my passing thoughts and opinions go unvetted?
 What if I get asked to share an opinion on an important subject, and I really only have a surface-level understanding that doesn't take into account nuance?
 Most dangerously, what if this _modus operandi_ becomes my default?
 This, then, is my personal incentive: to sharpen the blade.
-Without doing so, I risk the softening of my mind and losing my capability to grow.
+Without doing so, I fear I will weaken my capacity to grow mentally.
 And unfortunately, with these bodies of ours, there's rarely much treading water.
 You either sink or swim; you grow and actively maintain, or you stagnate.

 _Okay, Michael,_ I hear you saying, _then just go talk things over with your friends over some brews, and don't bother the rest of the world with your petty ramblings._ This too has been a doubt of mine.
 Twitter and Fox and CNN make enough noise as it is, so why add to it?
 What do I possibly have to contribute?